Where the Value of Continuing Education is Recognized

 Established in 1970, the Texas Academy of Veterinary Practice (TAVP) is an organization within TVMA that promotes high standards of veterinary medicine through continuing education.
 The TAVP stresses continuing education as a qualification for membership and has developed programs awarding continuing education credits and appropriate certifications for participation in selected educational programs.

 Qualifications to join the Academy as an Active Member require a veterinarian to have obtained a minimum of 50 CE credits in the year prior to joining.
 In the two-years following the initial year, the member must acquire 100 CE credits for a total of 150 within a 3-year period.
 New members receive a certificate recognizing their first year of membership.
 Active members receive an attractive, professional-looking plaque at the end of their first, three-year cycle recognizing them for achieving CE excellence.

 The Academy also offers an associate level of membership, which requires 30 to 49 hours of CE per year.
 Associates receive a certificate annually.

 How do I join the Academy?

 All TVMA members who have achieved the minimum CE requirements and are in good standing, of high moral and professional character, are engaged or employed in any aspect of the veterinary profession and are members of their local veterinary medical association may apply for membership to the Academy.
-Membership Applications for 2017 are now available.
+Membership Applications for the 2018-19 fiscal year are now available.
 Current Academy members should send completed application and $50 dues to the TVMA office immediately to maintain their current status of membership.
 Practitioners interested in joining the Academy can do so anytime during the calendar year.
 CLICK HERE TO JOIN TODAY!